CUBRID/cubrid-manual/en/intro.rst

 Control files include the information about locations of database volumes, backups and logs.
 Since these files will be read when the database restarts, users must not modify them arbitrarily.

-**Active Log**

-Active log is a log that contains recent changes to the database.
-If a problem occurs, you can use active and archive logs to restore the database completely up to the point of the last commit before the occurrence of the fault.

-**Archive Log**

-Archive log is a volume to store logs continuously created after exhausting available active log space that contains recent changes.
-If the value of system parameter **log_max_archives** is larger than 0, the archive log volume will be generated only after exhausting available active log volume space.
-The initial value is set to 0 when installing CUBRID.
-The number of archive log files is kept on the storage by setting the value of **log_max_archives**.
-The unnecessary archive log files should be deleted for getting the free space by the configuration of log_max_archives, but this value should be set properly to use for restoring the database.

-To get more information on the above, see :ref:`managing-archive-logs`.

-**Background Archive Log**

-Background archive log is a volume used in the background with log archiving temporarily before creating archive logs.
-It is created as the same volume size as active log and stored.

 **Double Write Buffer File**

 Double write buffer file stores copies of data pages being flushed to disk as a protection against I/O errors.
 A detailed description of this file can be found in :ref:`database-volume` section.